abracaldabra/ijagdeepsingh.github.io/todo/README.md

 todo-backbone
 =============

-To do events with Google calendar integration, built on BackboneJS
+Automatically schedule events on Google calendar based on duration and priority of events.

+Built on BackboneJS

+using

+RequireJS

+MomentJS

+HTML5 Boilerplate

+Bootstrap

+Flat UI

+Font awesome

+Google calendar API